 Those white sand beaches and the warm Indian Ocean breezes mixed with excellent Swahili food is the perfect way to unwind at the end of your trip to Tanzania.

-Or if at the beginning of your trip a great way to unwind from home to ease your way into your backpacking adventure.
+Or, if at the beginning of your trip, a great way to unwind and ease your way into the backpacking adventure to come.

 That being said you really should plan just a few days of lazy beach time!

-Woman carries sack of food on her head along the pristine white beach of Eastern Zanzibar.
+A Woman carries a sack of food on her head along the pristine white beach of Eastern Zanzibar.

 Zanzibar white sand beach.